tombee/conductor/docs/examples/slack-integration.md

   type: llm
   model: fast
   prompt: |
     [Note: This is a placeholder.
-In production, use a Slack connector.]
+In production, use the Slack integration.]

     Prepare this message for posting to {{.channel}}:
     {{$.format_message.content}}